SnoWFLakE0s/Designed-Trinkets/Sire T3 Pickguard/README.md

 ## Files Included

-The files are organized into folders based on their purpose:

 * **/CAD/**
-    * `Sire T3 Pickguard.step`: A universal solid model for easy modification in most CAD software.
+    * `Sire T3 Pickguard.step`: It's a STEP file... import into any sensible CAD suite.
     * `Sire T3 Pickguard.f3d`: The original, parametric Autodesk Fusion file.
-This is the best file to use for modifications if you have Fusion.

 * **/CNC/**
     * `Sire T3 Pickguard.dxf`: A 2D vector file suitable for CNC routers, laser cutters, or for printing as a paper template to check the fit.